-Andrea Iseppon is an Analyst with Catenion and lives in Berlin.
+Andrea Iseppon is an Associate with Catenion and lives in Berlin.

 Andrea received his Ph.D. in Molecular Immunology from King´s College London while working at the Francis Crick Institute in London.
 He worked on the cross-talk between the immune system and the intestinal microbiota, focusing on the mechanisms that control mucosal antibodies production, a biological process that is crucial for the establishment of a beneficial host-microbiome interactions.
 Earlier in his studies at the Immunobiology Department of Yale School of Medicine, he collaborated on a project that uncovered the potential of rewiring pro-inflammatory immune cells into homeostatic cells, a process that could be exploited as a new therapeutic opportunity for chronic inflammatory auto-immune diseases.